bradshawsguide/website/content/01-stations/1409-carisbrooke/station.md

 route:
 - routes/ryde-to-the-needles
 ----
-meta: Distance from station at Portsmouth, 16 miles.
+notes: Distance from station at Portsmouth, 16 miles.

 Telegraph station at Newport, 1 mile.

-Hotel.--
+Hotel
 : The Castle.

 Coaches